 We conduct our Food Packaging segment through our majority ownership in Viskase.
 Viskase is a worldwide leader in the production and sale of cellulosic, fibrous and plastic casings for the processed meat and poultry industry.
-Viskase currently operates seven manufacturing facilities and nine distribution centers throughout North America, Europe and South America and derives approximately 68% of total net sales from customers located outside the United States.
+Viskase currently operates seven manufacturing facilities and nine distribution centers throughout North America, Europe and South America and derives approximately 68% of Viskase's total net sales from customers located outside the United States.
 Viskase believes it is one of the two largest manufacturers of non-edible cellulosic casings for processed meats and one of the three largest manufacturers of non-edible fibrous casings.
-Viskase also manufactures heat-shrinkable plastic bags for the meat, poultry and cheese industry.
-As of March 31, 2010, \$116 million of Viskase's assets were located outside of the United States, primarily in France.
+As of June 30, 2010, \$111 million of Viskase's assets were located outside of the United States, primarily in France.